johndatserakis/find-the-state-ui/README.md

-# Find The State UI
+# Find the State UI

 Find all the States in the contiguous USA on a map.
 Simple enough.